xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ## Interface-based Replace operation

-In the mode, the user provides the FROM interface identifier and the TO interface identifier; ifid_1 and ifid_2 respectively in the output below
+In the mode, the user specifies the source and destination interfaces respectively

 ```
 RP/0/0/CPU0:PE1(config)#replace interface <ifid_1> with <ifid_2> ?